Alice Defriend

 Year of Call: 2022

 Alice joined Devereux as a tenant in October 2023 following successful completion of her pupillage.
-She is developing a busy practice in chambers’ areas of expertise, including employment, tax and personal injury and clinical negligence.
+She has a busy practice in chambers’ areas of expertise, including employment, tax and personal injury and clinical negligence.
 She is regularly instructed in multi-day hearings in the courts and tribunals and has a busy advisory practice.

 Before coming to the Bar, Alice worked as the Judicial Assistant to Simler LJ in the Court of Appeal, assisting on a range of civil appeals including in employment and tax law.
 She also worked as a Judicial Assistant to various judges in the High Court King’s Bench Division where she assisted predominantly on personal injury and clinical negligence claims.
 During pupillage she was the recipient of the Gray’s Inn Reid Scholarship, one of the Inn’s most prestigious merit-based scholarships.